SavchenkoValeriy/emacs-powerthesaurus/README.md

 * Support queries involving terms that consist of multiple words (e.g., "give up").
 * Fix Github issues #13, #14, #15 and #17.

+## Acknowledgements

+I want to give a huge shoutout to the creators of powerthesaurus.org for creating such an amazing tool.

+Also, kudos to the authors of [alfred-powerthesaurus](https://github.com/clarencecastillo/alfred-powerthesaurus) who figured out internal APIs and whose work I shamelessly copied.